No Match Found

 A key way to drive success for many employers is facilitating shared ownership via employee equity schemes.
 However, using equity requires careful design, communication and ongoing management to deliver the desired alignment and incentive impact, as well as the tax, accounting and legal consequences.
 We support clients in creating new schemes, increasing their tax efficiency, managing cost and navigating the impact of organisational change on any type of employee equity arrangement.

 Assess the reward and the related tax impact of deals, including pre and post deal, buy and sell side, initial public offerings (IPOs) and divestments.

 We support clients across the full spectrum of employment tax obligations.
 The administration of these can be complicated and fraught with risks.
-Now, even “traditional” employer organisations are becoming increasingly complex and new business models are also on the rise, with an increasingly non-traditional workforce mix that includes ‘gig’ talent and other contingent workers.
+Now, even “traditional” employer organisations are becoming increasingly complex and cross-border, and new business models are also on the rise, with an increasingly non-traditional workforce mix that includes ‘gig’ talent and other contingent workers.
 Our employment specialists help to guide clients every compliance requirements, helping them to seek out commercial and strategic advantages while doing so.

 We work with clients using technology based platforms and our market experience to determine what employees value, their preferences, expectations, and identify value gaps.
 We help clients design bespoke surveys based on their specific goals, perspective and constraints, interpret results, provide training on technology tools, extract actionable insights, and develop and implement action plans.
 This support delivers tangible results to our clients on: